At last count, there are more than 700 medications that potentially interact with insulin with varying degrees of significance.

 In addition, some drugs that are prescribed for temporary conditions, such as antibiotics for infection, may require an adjustment to your insulin dosage.
 It's best to check drug interaction information with your pharmacist or physician, and to double-check with your pharmacist each time you refill a prescription of insulin.

-Joyce A. Generali, M.S.
-FASHP, R.Ph., is director of the University of Kansas Drug Information Center and the author of The Pharmacy Technician’s Pocket Drug Reference.
+By Joyce A. Generali, M.S.
+FASHP, R.Ph., director of the University of Kansas Drug Information Center and the author of The Pharmacy Technician’s Pocket Drug Reference

 From our sister publication, Diabetes Focus, Summer 2011